Tyler-Hostetler/BioSynthNexus/README.md

   - All required dependencies should then be installed<br/>
 - The program can then be run with `pipenv run python main.py`

+#### Conda
+- Open terminal in directory containing the repository
+- Create a conda enviorment `conda create -n env_name python=3.10 pip`
+- Activate enviorment `conda activate env_name`
+- Install Requirements `pip install -r requirements.txt`
+- Run the program `python main.py`

 #### Packaging into an application (optional)
 If you would like to package your modified code into a single executable, pyinstaller is included in the dev-packages of the Pipfile
 - Open terminal in repositiory directory
 - Run `pipenv install -d`
+  - Note: If you are using a conda enviorment, you have to manually install pyinstaller `pip install pyinstaller`
 - Run `pyinstaller --windowed --onefile --add-data=ui_main_window.ui:./ --add-data=custom_ui_theme.xml:./ main.py`
   - A Folder named `dist` will contain the packaged application